-After operating more than 60 years on the cruise service the ship listed as historically and culturally important turned into floating hostel in June 2013 under the name Ånedin Hostel.
+After operating more than 60 years on the cruise service the ship listed as historically and culturally important and turned into floating hostel in June 2013 under the name Ånedin Hostel.

-MS Birger Jarl is one of so called Olympia ships as she together with her sister ships (SS Aallotar and SS Bore III) were built for the Helsinki 1952 Summer Olympics.
+M/S Birger Jarl is one of so called Olympia ships as she together with her sister ships (S/S Aallotar and S/S Bore III) were built for the Helsinki 1952 Summer Olympics.
 However, she entered into service a year after the Olympic games and her maiden voyage was in June of 1953 from Stockholm to Helsinki, Finland.
-Since 1979 the classic liner Birger Jarl owned by Ånedinlinjen operated on a cruise service between Stockholm, Sweden and Mariehamn on Åland Islands, Finland
+Since 1979 the classic liner Birger Jarl owned by Ånedinlinjen operated on a cruise service between Stockholm, Sweden and Mariehamn on Åland Islands, Finland.

 In June 2013 the cruises stopped until further notice and the ship turned into a floating hostel.
-She is still moored by the Ånedin Linjen terminal, right at the center of Stockholm’s Old Town, a near-ideal location for a hostel.
+She is now docked close to Birka cruises terminal, just a few meters from Stockholm’s Old Town, a near-ideal location for a hostel.

 Built in 1953, the ship managed to preserve the original wooden interiors and has been awarded the Swedish ‘K mark’, listing it as culturally important in 2010.
 Any kind of reconstruction that spoils the historical interior is not allowed.

-WikipediaBirger Jarl Photos Stockholms hamnar
+Birger Jarl Photos